-The group rehearses twice per week for a total of 90 minutes and performs 5 to 7 concerts per academic year.
-The repertoire is drawn from standard orchestral literature comprised of symphonies, overtures, suites, etc. as well as other more contemporary genres such a Rock and Jazz.
-The ensemble also works in collaboration with the Case Concert Choir, Case Jazz ensembles, and other University Circle affiliated groups.
+The group rehearses twice per week for a total of 90 minutes and performs 5-7 concerts each academic year.
+The repertoire is drawn from standard orchestral literature comprised of symphonies, overtures, suites, etc., as well as other more contemporary genres such a rock and jazz.
+The ensemble also works in collaboration with the Case Concert Choir, Jazz Ensembles, and other University Circle affiliated groups.

 Similarly, the string section is also very competitive and in order to maintain the highest quality performance of this kind of orchestral literature, the string section must not get to large and remain balances so as to maintain section clarity.
 As a result, we have strict enrollment quotas per section so most first-year students will be assigned to the Case Camerata Chamber Orchestra (MUEN 386 ) until slots are available.